• Home

 ** For shingles, I have found non-traditional therapies, such as acupuncture or Integrative Manual Therapy, can be a helpful addition to your medical management.

-Filed Under: Back Pain & Sciatica, Chronic Pain, Health & Wellness, Physical Therapy Tagged With: lower back pain, musculoskeletal system, Reproducible pain, Shingles
+Filed Under: Back, Neck, & Sciatica Pain, Chronic Pain, Health & Wellness Tagged With: lower back pain, musculoskeletal system, Reproducible pain, Shingles

 About Denise Schwartz